 The NATO Standardization Office (NSO) initiates, coordinates, supports and administers NATO standardization activities conducted under the authority of the Committee for Standardization (CS).
 It also assists NATO’s Military Committee in developing military operational standardization.
 Its mission is to foster NATO standardization with the goal of enhancing the operational effectiveness of Alliance military forces.

 NATO Standardization Staff Group

 The NATO Standardization Staff Group (NSSG) assists the Director of the NSO.
-It is a staff-level forum which facilitates coherence of NATO standardization activities and procedures across NATO bodies, especially the standardization tasking authorities¹.1.
+It is a staff-level forum that facilitates coherence of NATO standardization activities and procedures across NATO bodies, especially the standardization tasking authorities.
 The tasking authorities are senior NATO committees that can task subordinate groups to produce Standardization Agreements and Allied Publications.

-Alliance operations cannot be effective or efficient without common standards.
-Partners’ force contributions to NATO-led operations can only succeed by using the Alliance’s proven portfolio of standards in all standardization fields – operational, procedural, material and administrative.
+Alliance operations and missions cannot be effective or efficient without common standards.
+Partners’ force contributions to NATO-led operations and missions can only succeed by using the Alliance’s proven portfolio of standards in all standardization fields – operational, procedural, materiel and administrative.

 The NATO Standardization Documents Database (NSDD) provides consolidated storage of all NATO standardization documents and their related information, including national ratification data.

-The NATO Standardization Office (NSO) facilitates standardization planning domain involvement in the NATO Defence Planning Process (NDPP) to achieve interoperability.
-The NDPP aims to coordinate national and multi-national development of forces and capabilities for the full range of Allied missions.
+The NATO Standardization Office (NSO) facilitates standardization contributions to the NATO Defence Planning Process (NDPP) to achieve interoperability.
+The NDPP aims to coordinate national and multinational development of forces and capabilities for the full range of Allied operations and missions.
 Standardization contributions to the NDPP enhance the interoperability of those forces and capabilities.

-NATO terminology is stored and managed by the NATO Terminology Database, called NATOTerm, which contains more than ten thousand definitions of NATO terms, helping to promote common understanding.
+NATO terminology is stored and managed by the NATO Terminology Database, called NATOTerm, which contains more than 10,000 definitions of NATO terms, helping to promote common understanding.